wp-plugins/ad-injection/readme.txt

 Ad Injection is designed as a generic plugin for injecting all types of adverts.
 It will not specifically check that the defined ad quantities or positions are in compliance of the AdSense TOS for you.
 For example Ad Injection will allow you to inject more ads than Google allows if you configure it to do so.

+Note that AdSense has limits as to the number of adverts you can include on a page.
+If you try to include more then you will end up with 'blank boxes' on your page.

 Be careful if you use the float left/right positioning options.
 These options could cause your AdSense adverts to appear under other elements of your page if you have also set a float value for them (e.g. floating images, and adverts together could be problematic).
 However the new 'clear' option should allow you to make sure this doesn't happen.

 The best advice for any advert plugin is to manually check that you are happy with the advert quantities and positioning it produces, to ensure that you comply with the TOS for your ad program.